richburke/whats-the-weather/README.md

 1. Get the respository, either via `git` or by downloading a zip file.
 2. Navigate to the root directory and run `npm install`.
 3. Fire up a web server, with the `public\` directory as the web home directory.

+### To dos
+1. Currently displays the time of the most recent report.
+It should be clearer that this is an "as of" time.
+2. Add the current local time.